Missile kills at least 52 at crowded Ukrainian train station

 German government officials would not confirm or deny the report, but two former German ministers filed a war crimes complaint Thursday.
 Russia has denied that its military was involved in war crimes.

-Russian forces, who pulled back after failing to take the capital in the face of stiff resistance, have now set their sights on the Donbas, the mostly Russian-speaking, industrial region where Moscow-backed rebels have been fighting Ukrainian forces for eight years and control some areas.
+After failing to take Kyiv in the face of stiff resistance, Russian forces have now set their sights on the Donbas, the mostly Russian-speaking, industrial region where Moscow-backed rebels have been fighting Ukrainian forces for eight years and control some areas.

 A senior U.S. defense official said Friday that the Pentagon believes some of the retreating units were so badly damaged they are “for all intents and purposes eradicated.”
 The official spoke on condition of anonymity to discuss internal military assessments.

-The official did not say how many units sustained such extensive damage, but said the U.S. believes Russia has lost between 15% and 20% of its combat power overall since the war began.
+The official said the U.S. believes Russia has lost between 15% and 20% of its combat power overall since the war began.
 While some combat units are withdrawing to be resupplied in Russia, Moscow has added thousands of troops around Ukraine’s second-largest city, Kharkiv, he said.

 The train station hit is in Ukrainian government-controlled territory in the Donbas, but Russia’s Defense Ministry accused Ukraine of carrying out the attack.
 So did the region’s Moscow-backed separatists, who work closely with Russian regular troops.